jesseemana/react-weather-app/README.md

-a simple nice weather app built with react
+a simple React Weather app.